microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/b2cidentityuserflow-put-languages.md

 ## Examples

-### Example 1: Create a custom language in a B2C user flow
+### Example 1: Create a custom language in an Azure AD B2C user flow

 #### Request

+The following is an example of the request.

 <!-- {
   "blockType": "request",